pvashish/LLM_PDF_Chat_App/README.md

 - **Semantic Search:** Utilizing the power of LangChain and FIAS vectorstore, the chatbot intelligently retrieves relevant sections of the PDF to provide precise answers.
 - **Customizable and Extensible:** Extend the capabilities of the chatbot by customizing the chat interface or integrating additional models.

-## 🚀 How to Use

-1. **Clone the Repository:** Start by cloning this repository to your local machine.